 This time last year Roxy took the time to share her story of caring for her sister during the first coronavirus lockdown.
 One year on we caught up with Roxy to find out how the past year has been.
 She was keen to share her experiences, hoping that this will be helpful to other carers.
-As well as to those providing support services to carers and the people they care for.
 The conversation was inspiring.

 What was the upside of being in lockdown and taking on care for your sister?